vinay1109/Schibsted-Case-Study/README.md

 - **Storage**: raw snapshots in S3
 - **Warehouse**: Snowflake with dbt models for each layer
 - **Monitoring**: freshness checks, row count anomaly detection, Slack alerts on failure
-- **Observability**: structured logging to log tables using cloudwatch logs
+- **Observability**: structured logging to log tables using cloudwatch logs for monitoring pipeline health.

 The raw -> stage -> enrich -> curate pattern will stay the same.